Ontotext-AD/graphdb.js/test-e2e/README.md

 > by using `npm run build` in the root in order to get the latest version in the
 > test project after each change in the source code.

 ## Running single test

 Want to run a single test?
 Execute
 `jest -t "Namespaces management" --config=jest-e2e.config.js`

-TODO: Update guide that these tests can be run with node 9 or above because of some error